Emotions in Online Content Diffusion: Introduction

 \section{Introduction}

 Emotions are commonly expressed in natural language and shape our daily communications.
 Neuroscientists have found that humans often pay special attention to and establish enhanced memory for emotional events, which activate subsequent actions \citep{dolan2002emotion}.
 Social media, including Twitter, Facebook, and WeChat, has facilitated rapid information sharing and large-scale information cascades.
 Online information transmitted in social media networks, particularly content that is emotionally charged, shapes our thoughts and actions.
-The emotional information that spreads on social media and reaches individuals through social interactions affects our notions of such concerns as morality, ideology \citep{brady2017emotion}, politics, terrorism \citep{clarke2006emotion,vosoughi2018spread}, and financial investments \citep{bollen2011twitter,nguyen2020influence} through the emotional states induced by the content.
-Notably, when misinformation is incorporated with the emotional content that facilitates network diffusion, it can be harmful, especially in the case of COVID-19.
-Thus, it is timely and vital to understand how emotions affect online information diffusion.
+Specifically, the emotionally charged content that spreads on social media affects our notions of such concerns as morality, ideology \citep{brady2017emotion}, politics, terrorism \citep{vosoughi2018spread}, and financial investments \citep{bollen2011twitter,nguyen2020influence}.
+Notably, when misinformation is incorporated with the emotional expression that facilitates network diffusion, it can be harmful, especially in the case of COVID-19.
+Thus, it is timely and vital to understand how emotional expression affects online content diffusion in social media networks.